tangguoling/ADPT/README.md

 ## Usage

 This tool provides Python scripts for training and predicting behavior videos.
 Users can simply open the corresponding environment and run the provided code to start training and predicting.
+You may need an NVIDIA GPU (RTX2080TI or better) and updated drivers.

 ### Configure the ADPT virtual environment
 ```bash